cola639/gavin-admin/api-design.md

 6. Add clear English comments in the code.
 7. Use @Slf4j for logging
 8. Remove author name comments.

+22 - 2
+Could you refactor it from mapper to JPA using Java 17 and Spring Boot 3.5?
+If you need any additional details, please don’t proceed yet — just let me know, and I’ll provide them.

 23
 gavin/